Yvnminc/Voicy/memory-bank/activeContext.md

 # Voicy Active Context

 ## Current Focus
 The current development focus is on preparing for the integration of the independently developed frontend and backend components, while ensuring that both meet the requirements specified in the PRD.
+Additionally, planning has begun for implementing a new meeting summary feature.

 ## Recent Changes
 1. Modified the continuous transcript display to filter out system messages